 The journey to the ALWS varies from state to state.
-Pennsylvania, for example, has 500 teams (North Carolina fielded 63 in 2013) and the state has county tournaments, district tournaments, regional tournaments, area tournaments and finally a state tournament with eight teams.
-Connecticut with 150 teams has a 64-team state tournament; New Jersey has a 32-team state tournament.
+For example, Minnesota had 395 teams in 2022, Nebraska had 271 and North Carolina fielded 108.
+States with a large number of teams have county tournaments, district tournaments, regional tournaments, area tournaments and finally a state tournament with eight teams.
+States with fewer teams have fewer tournament levels to determine a state champion.
 Nearly every state uses a double-elimination tournament to determine the winner.

 Whatever the route taken to the ALWS, all eight regional winners have proven they deserve a chance at the championship!
 Welcome to Veterans Field, where the grass is always greener!